oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab3-design-the-skill/design-the-skill.md

 ## Introduction

-Once you have the instance created, you can begin development of your Oracle Digital Assistant instance.
+Once you have the instance created, you can begin the development of your Oracle Digital Assistant instance.
 Here’s a bird’s-eye view of the Skill development process.

   ![Bots overall process](images/bots-overall-process.png " ")